 If you or your group requires more than this, Additional Storage space can be purchased.

-In addition to data storage for users, Apocrita also stores some widely used public datasets.
+In addition to data storage for users, Apocrita also stores some commonly used public datasets, to avoid unnecessary duplication of datasets.

 Local disk space on nodes - $TMPDIR¶